 Mercury - "The God's Messenger"...

 He's all about communication - on all levels (including the internet or psychic) - of course, this includes speech, writing or any other form of communication, record keeping etc. He's fast, agile, intelligent and mutable.
 Commerce is another big themes of his and it's said he can be pretty "tricky".
-Probably because his siblings are the other gods, he's also a lot about siblings and family in the meaning of being the Messenger and "middle person".... he's also good in multitasking, he's curious and embraces the "New".
+Because of his status as a "messenger" and "middle Person" and with that very involved with siblings - he's also good in multitasking, is curious, flexible and embraces the "New".

 Greek Mythology: Hermes is the son of Zeus and Maia (daughter of the Titan Atlas).
 From the beginning he was very vivid, loved nature and to play "little tricky games" with Humans and the other Gods (a trickster).
 His playful creativity did produce the famous Lyra, which he later gave to Apollo.
 Most of all he was the "Messenger" and also guided the Souls to the gates of Hades.
 Also was he thought about being the god of commerce and travels.
 He got "feathered" feet and helmet to travel fast and the caduceus made it possible to travel without problems - as symbol of neutrality.